Shevilll/RockPaperScissors/README.md

 # RockPaperScissors
-A kind of gambling game you can say😅
+A kind of gambling game you can say

 Well this is not a game you can play, just try it.
 It won't be what you expect.